Hans Faber

 CHEERS!

-Note 1 – Is it all true about the invasion of Britain of Angles, Saxons, Jutes ánd Frisians and alike?
-Shouldn’t we distrust the scribbles of Bede, Gildas and the Anglo Saxon Chronicle a bit more?
+Note 1 - Is it all true about the invasion of Britain by Angles, Saxons, Jutes and Frisians and the like?
+Shouldn't we distrust the scribbles of Bede, Gildas, and the Anglo-Saxon Chronicle a bit more?

-Other scholars, namely, contest the idea that Britain turned into chaos after the Roman emperor Honorius had send the message to the Britons in the year 410 to look after their own defence, and pulled out all remaining military forces.
-These scholars argue there's actually no real support for a massive immigration, neither historical nor archaeological (Oosthuizen 2019).
-Instead, Romano-British society was never invaded and generally continued to exists as it did.
-It 'only' re-oriented itself as being part of the North Sea (if you like, Germanic) culture around 450 and the society was culturally detached from the till then dominant Mediterranean culture.
-Presence of Anglo-Saxons warriors in the fifth century can be seen as a continuation of the Roman tradition to hire Germanic mercenaries from the Continent, as had been done for centuries, including Frisian mercenaries (both the Frisii and the Frisavones tribes).
-Read our post Frisian Mercenaries in the Roman Army.
+Other scholars contest the idea that Britain turned into chaos after the Roman emperor Honorius had sent the message to the Britons in the year 410 to look after their own defence and pulled out all remaining military forces.
+These scholars argue that there's actually no real support for massive immigration, neither historical nor archaeological (Oosthuizen 2019).
+Instead, Romano-British society was never invaded and generally continued to exist as it did.
+It 'only' re-oriented itself as being part of the North Sea (if you like, Germanic) culture around 450, and the society was culturally detached from the till-then-dominant Mediterranean culture.
+The presence of Anglo-Saxon warriors in the fifth century can be seen as a continuation of the Roman tradition to hire Germanic mercenaries from the Continent, as had been done for centuries, including Frisian mercenaries (both the Frisii and the Frisavones tribes).
+Read our blog post Frisian Mercenaries in the Roman Army.

-Note 2 – And, of course, we await with much anticipation the results of the project Citizenship Discourses in the Early Middle Ages, 400-1100, led by prof. E. Rose of the University of Utrecht and financed under the instrument ‘Vernieuwingsimpuls Vici 2017-2022’ of Social Science and Humanities (NWO).
+Note 2 - Of course, we await with much anticipation the results of the project Citizenship Discourses in the Early Middle Ages, 400-1100, led by Prof. E. Rose of the University of Utrecht and financed under the instrument 'Vernieuwingsimpuls Vici 2017-2022' of Social Sciences and Humanities (NWO).

 Further reading